What Is Tandem Nursing?

 Tandem benefits include:

 - Breastfeeding tandem reduces jealousy and helps to increase bonding between siblings.
-When the new baby arrives, your toddler might feel a little left out, especially if he/she is told that they may not breastfeed anymore!
-This extended breastfeeding for your toddler will help create less resentful feelings towards you and the baby brother or sister.
+When the new baby arrives, your toddler might feel a little left out, especially if they are told they may not breastfeed anymore!
+This extended breastfeeding for your toddler will help create less resentful feelings towards you and the baby's brother or sister.
 Children will also learn to share at a very young age.

-- Your older child will continue to benefit from breast milk for as long as he/she breastfeeds.
-Breastfeeding will provide nutrition, immune protection, gut protection and emotional benefits.
+- Your older child will continue to benefit from breast milk for as long as they breastfeed.
+Breastfeeding will provide nutrition, immune protection, gut protection, and emotional benefits.

 - Tandem nursing can relieve breast engorgement in some mothers.

 - There is a decreased risk of pre-menopausal breast cancer in mothers who tandem nurse.

 - Because of the increased demand for breast milk, your breast milk supply will be more than plentiful; this is especially helpful if your newborn is struggling to latch.

 - Some mothers struggle to lose extra weight while tandem nursing.

 - You will need to deal with critical people that make nasty remarks.
 They may say that your newborn will not be receiving enough milk when tandem feeding; this is not true.

 - Some mothers may decide to breastfeed their children at separate times, which can cause them to feel as if all they ever do is breastfeed.